-These mini peanut butter treats are easy to make (the kids love to join in!), here's what you'll need.
+These mini dairy free peanut butter treats are easy to make (the kids love to help!), here's what you'll need.

 - Dairy-free Chocolate – I’ve tried Enjoy Life, Kirkland brand (Costco), Guittard, and Camino bars - all good.
-Use your favourite, just check the label for milk or milk products.
+Use your favorite, just check the label for milk or milk products.

-Sometimes you might see a disclaimer ‘may contain milk’ but that is usually because it is made in a facility that uses milk products (Google to be sure).
+Sometimes you might see a disclaimer ‘may contain milk’ but that is usually because it is made in a facility that uses milk products (Google it to be sure.).

 - Refined Coconut Oil – the one that is solid (scoopable) at room temperature.
 Refined is free from coconut flavour like this Nutiva Brand.

 - Peanut Butter – I like the natural one (Kirkland Brand) with just peanuts.
 It does separate, but just give it a good stir and it all comes together nicely.
-If you are interested in making homemade peanut butter, check out this post!
-Also amazing in my epic Peanut Butter Chocolate Chip Banana Bread too!
+If you are interested in making your own dairy-free peanut butter, check out this post!
+Also amazing in my epic Peanut Butter Chocolate Chip Vegan Banana Bread too!

 - Peanuts and Pretzels - crunchy toppings.
 Be sure the pretzels are vegan and gluten free (Glutino is delicious).

 It can be a challenge to find vegan, dairy-free chocolate at the stores (depending where you live).
-But don’t worry, it’s easy to make at home.
+But don’t worry, it’s easy to make from scratch.
 See the easy recipe from Bakerita Blog in recipe card.